Crossroads of Empires: Archaeological Treasures of Cyprus Tour

 Overnight: Larnaca

 After breakfast at our hotel, we travel north to the capital of Cyprus, Nicosia.
-We begin with a tour of the UN Buffer Zone, the Green Line that marks the northern part of the city as under the occupation of Turkey.
+We begin with a tour of the Cyprus Museum, followed by the UN Buffer Zone, the Green Line that marks the northern part of the city as under the occupation of Turkey.

 We then cross the border zone into North Nicosia, where lunch options range from contemporary cafes on ancient sites, to the cafe of the Great Inn, to the many cafes lining Northern Nicosia’s Old Town squares.